InteractiveDataVis/Interactive-Data-Vis-Spring2023/3_3_time_series/README.md

 ## Assignment:

 - [ ] Implement your own line chart _with a different dataset_ than the one used in our demo.
-It can be the same dataset that you leveraged in section 2.
+It can be the same dataset that you leveraged in the time series tutorial of section 2.

 - [ ] Add dots (`<circle>`) at each data point on your line.
 These dots should have an enter and update transition, similar to how we implemented transitions in the previous tutorial ([section 3 tutorial 2](../3_2_distributions/README.md)).